 There’s a relief that comes with such a diagnosis.
 But also a glimpse of the fatality that living in our society provides.
 It’s a label which means you can be put in the box, ‘no longer of any use to society’.
 And the purpose of getting well is to be of use to society because the machine, the machine must be fed.
-That is the way of things in the system we have built.

 The powerful emotional link that binds families who grow up together often manifests itself in curious ways when adult adoptees meet their biological families.
 Yet as common as it is, few want to touch it because–well–incest.
 But this issue needs more awareness, and not only because according to recent reports it’s on the rise.
 Also because I believe that it’s a fertile ground for a particular type of abuse.

 The very notion that whiteness is a social construct rather than a descriptor of skin tone, is difficult for white folk to understand.